⚡ WholeTech

 Steve Adler

-Austin's first mayor under the 10-1 council system.
-Served two terms overseeing the city's tech boom, the CodeNEXT debate, and the COVID-19 pandemic response.
+Austin’s first mayor under the 10-1 council system.
+Two terms overseeing the tech boom, the CodeNEXT debate, and the COVID-19 pandemic response.

 2009 – 2015